It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - Homefront has North Korea steamrolling right over all of Southeast Asia just like Japan did in World War II, despite there being several very strong armed forces in the area.

-- Lampshaded in Look to the West: most of West Africa becomes officially known as the Space-Filling Empire after its main architects, a Mr. Space and a Mr. Filling.
+- Lampshaded in Look to the West: much of West Africa becomes officially known as the Space-Filling Empire after its main architects, a Mr. Space and a Mr. Filling.

 - Yakutia in Superpower Empire: China 1912.

-- Decades of Darkness has this with the US which conquer most of the Americas, maybe the Russian Federation which includes most of Eurasia and various member of the Restored Empire like Central Africa.
+- Decades of Darkness has this with the US which conquered most of the Americas, the Russian Federation which includes most of Eurasia and various member of the Restored Empire like Central Africa.

-- The Chaos Timeline has the New Roman Empire, Russia and the German technocracy.
+- The Chaos Timeline has the New Roman Empire, the Russias and the German technocracy.
 However, the trope is mostly avoided by introducing "Chaos" - wide areas of the world, esp. in Africa, where the governments change every few months and the borders every few years.

 - The Agglutination and the Americans subdivides the world into 11 supercountries.
 The titular Agglutination (yes, the bolding is important) was the first to be created and, through various methods, conquered most of South America, southern Africa and parts of Australia, and others (including Hockey Stick!, SuperMexico, *Ia and others) united so they would be better-equipped to fight the nation, once it was clear that the nation meant serious business.
 In addition, two countries, Russia and North Korea (which now renamed itself to simply Korea) avoided being conjoined into these supernational groups, and a small part of South Africa remains separate from the Agglutination.
 Their world map looks like this.◊